Hacker0x01/docs.hackerone.com/docs/programs/integration-variables.md

 `{{days_after_report(days)}}` | Provides a date based on the report creation date and the provided argument. `{{days_after_report(5)}}` will output a date 5 days after the report was created. |
 `{{details_custom_jira}}` | The link, date, reporter, weakness, and description of the vulnerability in the report in a special Jira flavored markdown format. |
 `{{details_markdown}}` | The link, date, reporter, weakness, and description of the vulnerability in the report in markdown format. |
-`{{details_truncated}}` | The link, date, reporter, weaknesss, and description of the vulnerability in the report in plain text format truncated at 4,000 characters.
+`{{details_truncated}}` | The link, date, reporter, weakness, and description of the vulnerability in the report in plain text format truncated at 4,000 characters.
 `{{details}}` | The link, date, reporter, weaknesss, and description of the vulnerability in the report in plain text format. |
 `{{due_date(days_from_now)}}` | Provides a date in the future based on the provided argument. `{{due_date(5)}}` will output a date 5 days from now. |
 `{{email_local_part}}` | The local part of the user creating the Jira issue.
 The local part of an email address is the part before the @ symbol.